marcoscastro/kmeans/README.md

-# kmeans
+# K-Means Clustering Algorithm
-Implementation of the k-means clustering algorithm
+Implementation in C++ of the K-Means clustering algorithm.